ray-project/ray/doc/source/ray-overview/getting-started.md

 :dedent: 0
 ```

-Now let's convert this to a distributed multi-worker training function!
+Now convert this to a distributed multi-worker training function.
-All you need to do is:

-1. Set the *global* batch size - each worker will process the same size
+1. Set the *global* batch size - each worker processes the same size
    batch as in the single-worker code.
 2. Choose your TensorFlow distributed training strategy.
-In this example
+This examples
-   we use the ``MultiWorkerMirroredStrategy``.
+   uses the ``MultiWorkerMirroredStrategy``.

 ```{literalinclude} /../../python/ray/train/examples/tf/tensorflow_quick_start.py
 :language: python